midwest-manuscripts/peripheralmss/documentation/structural-metadata-guide.md

 metadata fields (sheet 2 of the template spreadsheet) see `metadata-guide.md`.

-Fill in fields for each page or element to be digitized.
+The first field to be completed on this sheet is the **Counting method** (**cell B1**).
+In this field indicate whether the manuscript is paginated (each page is numbered) or foliated (each leaf/folio is numbered).

+Instructions for the remaining fields are organized by column in the sections below.
+Complete one row for each image captured.
+At the end of this document we supply special instructions for Books of Hours.

 If you have any questions about how to describe something not covered in these guidelines please contact Liz Hebbard (ehebbard@iu.edu).

-## Counting Method

-Indicates if the manuscript is paginated (each page is numbered) or foliated (each leaf/folio is numbered)

-## A. SERIAL\_NUM
+## column A: SERIAL\_NUM

 Unique sequence number for the images.
 Images will be displayed in this order.
 The number itself does not display.

-## B. DISPLAY PAGE
+## column B: DISPLAY PAGE

 The label for this image.
 Anything to be photographed needs to have a value here.
 Values must must not repeat within a single manuscript.